 So here’s your final wanted dead or alive poster from wild west.

 If you liked my ‘How to make your own wanted poster’ tutorial, please share it on facebook, tweet it, recommend it.
 I will appreciate your support.
 You can download the editable wanted poster template or blank wanted poster PSD below.
 I have also provided one bonus Wanted Poster Template for your use.

-Usuage: These are FREE templates and you can use them for any personal or commercial purpose, just keep the link to PhotoshopYogi.com in the bottom intact.
+Usage: These are FREE templates and you can use them for any personal or commercial purpose, a link to PhotoshopYogi.com would be just awesome.